-Comprehensive loss is composed of two components: net loss and other comprehensive income (loss).
-Other comprehensive income (loss) refers to gains and losses that under U.S. GAAP are recorded as an element of stockholders' equity (deficit), but are excluded from net loss.
-The Company's other comprehensive loss included foreign currency translation adjustments for the three and nine months ended September 30, 2014.
+Comprehensive loss is composed of two components: net loss and other comprehensive loss.
+Other comprehensive loss refers to gains and losses that under U.S. GAAP are recorded as an element of stockholders' equity, but are excluded from net loss.
+Other comprehensive loss includes foreign currency translation adjustments for the three and nine months ended September 30, 2015 and 2014.